-Act Two Theatre is holding auditions for
+Act Two Theatre proudly announces non-Equity auditions for:

-Directed by Lyndsay Hicks
+Directed by Brandon Atkins

 Auditions will consist of cold readings from the script.

 Please bring one resume and headshot, if available.

 Please bring all conflicts from March 23rd – June 14.

 Rehearsals will be on Tuesday and Thursday evenings and Sunday afternoons at the St. Peters Cultural Arts Centre.
 Not all actors will be called to every rehearsal.

 If you have questions, comments, or concerns regarding this audition, please email: email@example.com or call 636-293-1146

 All roles are available.
 Actors of all ages, body types, and ethnicities are encouraged to attend.